riva-lab/matrixFont/readme.en.md

 - raster font:

-  - character sizes from 1 × 1 to 100 × 100 (technically up to 512 × 512);
+  - character sizes from 1 × 1 to 512 × 512,
-  - character range from 0 to 255;
+  - character range from 0 to 255,
-  - charset (encoding) selection;
+  - charset (encoding) selection,
-  - compact native **RHF** file format;
+  - compact native **RHF** file format,
-  - support for loading/saving fonts in **RBF** format;
+  - support for loading/saving fonts in **RBF** format,
-  - support for loading/saving fonts in **Adobe BDF** format;
+  - support for loading/saving fonts in **Adobe BDF** format,

 - project creating:

-  - from system font;
+  - from system font,
-  - from code (support of *matrixFont*, *AdaFruit GFX*, *LCD Vision V1.34* formats);
+  - from code (support of *matrixFont*, *AdaFruit GFX*, *LCD Vision V1.34* formats),
-  - from character map image with metadata;
+  - from character map image with metadata,

 - character editor:

-  - easy editing with mouse;
+  - easy editing with mouse,
-  - scaling workspace with mouse wheel;
+  - scaling workspace with mouse wheel,
-  - copy, paste and move characters;
+  - copy, paste and move characters,
-  - importing image into character;
+  - importing image into character,
-  - history of editing operations for each character;
+  - history of editing operations for each character,
-  - operations: invert, display, rotate, shift, pinch, center characters;
+  - operations: invert, display, rotate, shift, pinch, center characters,
-  - batch editing of all font characters;
+  - batch editing of all font characters,

 - navigation and preview:

-  - character navigator with character display;
+  - character navigator with character display,
-  - search for characters by code or name;
+  - search for characters by code or name,
-  - view sample text;
+  - view sample text,
-  - character map;
+  - character map,
-  - exporting character map to image;
+  - exporting character map to image,

 - tools:

-  - changing character range of font;
+  - changing character range of font,
-  - changing font character size;
+  - changing font character size,
-  - character size optimization;
+  - character size optimization,
-  - *C* code generator with fine-tuning;
+  - *C* code generator with fine-tuning,

 - interface: